fbpx

 Beyond Detection: What to do next?

 Watch for traps: Custom tweaks mean your install won’t be a clone – add your images, apps (but cap at 10 to dodge speed kills), and SEO juice.
 Legally?
 Identifying’s fine; straight-up copying logos?
-That’s a lawsuit sandwich.
+That might cause you a lawsuit.
 NULL ID?
 Custom theme – inspired by it, but build your own twist.

 FAQ: Questions around detecting your Shopify theme.